Adzz/ex_ample/README.md

 cd apps && mix new name_of_the_app --sup
 ```

 The `sup` flag stands for supervision, it just tells Mix to generate a supervision tree automatically for us, instead of having to build one manually.
-More in [the docs](https://elixir-lang.org/getting-started/mix-otp/dependencies-and-umbrella-projects.html#dont-drink-the-kool-aid) 👩‍⚕️
+More in [the docs 👩‍⚕️](https://elixir-lang.org/getting-started/mix-otp/dependencies-and-umbrella-projects.html#dont-drink-the-kool-aid)

 We have already added an app called `ex_ample_backend`.
 This will act as the datasource for our application.
 It has VERY limited capabilities.
 I don't recommend that you read the code unless you have a penchant for punishment.
 I certainly don't recomend you use it past this exercise.

-## The Mission
+## Adding a graphql layer

-Your job is to:
+We want to:

   1. Add a new app to the umbrella project.
 Call it what you like, but it will act as the webserver layer for this project.
 It should be a phoenix app, but we don't need ecto, html, or brunch!
   2. Add the following deps to it: